- How the CPS may find out about a private prosecution

 All these and any other relevant factors must be weighed together in order to determine whether there is a particular need for the CPS to take over the prosecution.
 The existence of one factor does not necessarily mean that the prosecution must be taken over.

 In cases where the CPS decides that taking over a private prosecution in order to continue with it is the appropriate course of action, then, unless there are exceptional circumstances, the CPS should write to both the private prosecutor and the defendant explaining the reasons for the decision.

-Where the CPS decides to take over a private prosecution which involves extradition proceedings, the reviewing layer should proceed in accordance with the CPS Legal Guidance on Extradition.
+Where the CPS decides to take over a private prosecution which involves extradition proceedings, the reviewing lawyer should proceed in accordance with the CPS legal guidance on Extradition.